irr/cl-labs/README.md

 * [hunchentoot] - The Common Lisp web server formerly known as TBNL
 * [cl-redis] - Redis client for Common Lisp
 * [cl-json] - A JSON parser and generator in Common-Lisp
+* [woo] - A fast non-blocking HTTP server on top of libev

 ```shell
 curl -O http://beta.quicklisp.org/quicklisp.lisp